toonarmycaptain/toonarmycaptain_blog_posts/blog-posts/getting-things-done/getting-things-done.md

 ---
 published: true
 title: "Getting things done.
-Or, "how to solve problems"."
+Or, \"how to solve problems\"."
 cover_image:
-description: "how to solve problems"
+description: "how to solve problems and be productive"
-tags: productivity, organization
+tags: [productivity, organization]
 series:
 canonical_url:
 ---